-A polished cross-section of these metal particles has been examined to assess the powder internal densification.
+A polished cross-section of these metal particles have been examined to assess the powder internal densification.
 The powder particles were mounted into a polymeric resin and the resin was polished until the particles are cut around the middle.
 An example of a SEM image is shown in Fig. 10.
 The surface of this cross-section presents some scratches due to burnishing.
 It can be noted that the particle is fully densified and does not present any apparent macroscopic porosity.

-Fig. 10.
-SEM photo of a cross-section of a particle of tin (40-63 μm).
+Fig. 10 - SEM of a cross-section of a tin particle (40-63 μm).

-Fig. 11.
-X-ray diffraction diagram of an atomized tin powder.
+Fig. 11 - X-ray diffraction diagram of atomised tin powder.